MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-get-started-go-get-intent.md

 ms.topic: quickstart
 ms.date: 06/27/2018
 ms.author: v-geberr
-#Customer intent: As a developer new to LUIS, I want to query the endpoint of a published model using C#.
+#Customer intent: As a developer new to LUIS, I want to query the endpoint of a published model using Go.
 ---

-# Quickstart: Call a LUIS endpoint using C#
+# Quickstart: Call a LUIS endpoint using Go
 In this quickstart, pass utterances to a LUIS endpoint and get intent and entities back.

 <!-- green checkmark -->